MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/envision-cloud-modernization.md

 :::image type="content" source="../../_images/modernize/envision/workload_300.png" alt-text="Image showing workload as a combination of applications, infrastructure, and data." :::

-### How to identify workloads

-To identify a workload, make a list business functions.
-Then, write down the IT assets that support those functions.
-The group of IT assets that support a business function are workloads (*see table for examples*).
+**2. How to identify workloads** To identify a workload, you first need to make a list of business functions.
+Then, write down the IT assets that support those business functions.
+The group of IT assets that support each business function is a workload (*see table for examples*).

 |Business Function<span title="Business Function">&nbsp;</span> |Workload <span title="Supporting IT Assets">&nbsp;</span>
 | --- | --- |